-Pete Shirley is a Senior Consultant with Asset Performance Networks, based out of the company’s office in Houston, Texas.
-He also serves as the Practice Area Manager of Turnaround Consulting for the company.
-Pete’s more than 20 years of experience include work in the refining, petrochemical, and associated service industries, as well as more than a decade serving onboard U.S. Navy submarines.
+Pete Shirley is the Managing Director, USA for Asset Performance Networks, based out of the company’s office in Houston, Texas.
+Pete’s more than 30 years of experience include work in the refining, petrochemical, and associated service industries, as well as more than a decade serving onboard U.S. Navy submarines.
 This diverse background affords him a wide technical understanding of multiple disciplines from both owner and contractor perspectives.
 In his current role, Pete shares responsibility for the development and growth of the company’s presence in the United States.

 Since joining AP-Networks, Pete has executed more than 40 assessments each year.
 These assessments have run the gamut of AP-Networks services, including Turnaround Assist Programs (T-AP), Integrated Turnaround Assist Programs (iT-AP), Experience Augmentations (EA), and Risk Based Scope Reviews (RBSR).
 In addition to executing RBSRs, Pete developed the software behind the RBSR process, as well as a software based tool for resource planning.